Spark Plugs: Important to your Ignition System

 Replacing spark plugs is typically a part of a vehicle’s regular maintenance schedule.
-A general rule of thumb is that spark plugs should be replaced every 10,000 miles but some can last much longer.
 Be sure to check your service manual to see the recommended spark plug replacement schedule for your particular vehicle’s make and model.

 Furthermore, spark plug cables may need to be changed out if they start to suffer from wear and tear.
 A common issue these cables will face is the erosion of their insulation.
 This could potentially cause electrical problems as power is resultantly arced to other engine components.
 Cables can be checked by turning your engine off and looking for indicators such as pitting or chafing.